fredmelka/fibonacci/readme.md

 Occurences of the Fibonacci sequence are countless in life.

 It is fair to say $\varphi$ has inspired many greatest minds of all ages and all disciplines like no other number in history.
 The idea of an omnipresence of the golden ratio is often taken up.
-Nonetheless, divergence of opinion about this question raises up for the natural sciences because it largley depends on the criteria allowing the golden ratio to be linked or not to a phenomenon.
+Nonetheless, divergence of opinion about this question raises up for the natural sciences because it largely depends on the criteria allowing the golden ratio to be linked or not to a phenomenon.

 Here are a selection of practical _easy access_ uses around Fibonacci sequence.